The Homemaker’s Evening Routine

 What Should You Include in a Night Routine?

-Your evening routine can begin whenever you feel it is best.
+Your evening routine can begin whenever you want.
 I like to think of anything after dinner as part of the evening routine.
 But if you’re more of a night owl, you might have a longer time between dinner and bed.

 Here are some ideas on how to end your day smoothly.